Three Erased Women Artists You Didn’t Know About

-Against her parents’ will, she married a Catholic man Hugo Koller with whom she had two children, raised as Christians (Broncia did not convert).
-Since 1903 the family got involved in the activities of the Wiener Werkstätte and the Secession inviting many members of both groups round their house.
-Broncia got especially close to Klimt (which is also visible in her style) and exhibited with the Secession.
-Although she was professionally successful and appreciated by critics, too often did she get labelled as “the talented wife of a prominent husband” (Gütersloh 1934), who was a physician.
-In fact, her artistic freedom was tolerated by the Jewish environment only because of her high social status, which led however to her ostracism in the art environment: she was never really accepted among her colleagues because she was a woman and because she was rich.
-In her art, she mostly focused on still life, genre and portraits (one would say, typically feminine genres).
+Against her parents’ will she married a Catholic, Hugo Koller, with whom she had two children, raised as Christians (Koller-Pinell did not convert).
+Starting in 1903, the family became involved in the activities of the artistic groups Wiener Werkstätte and Secession, inviting many members of both groups to their house.
+Koller-Pinell was especially close to Klimt (which is also visible in her style) and exhibited with the Secession.
+Although she was professionally successful and appreciated by critics, too often she was labeled as “the talented wife of a prominent husband” (Gütersloh 1934), who was a physician.
+In fact, her artistic freedom was tolerated by the Jewish community only because of her high social status.
+This, however, led to her ostracism in the art world; she was never really accepted among her colleagues because she was a woman and because she was rich.
+In her art Koller-Pinell mostly focused on still life, genre, and portraits (one would say, typically feminine genres).

-Overnight she rose to fame at the age of twenty-one.
-Despite many links with the monarchy (for example the Prince of Lichtenstein gave Ries a suite of rooms next to his picture gallery to use as a studio), she also befriended members of the Secession (Klimt invited her to exhibit with the Secessionists at the Paris World’s Fair in 1900).
-Ries knew that as a woman artist she needed publicity and she was very effective at self-promotion (for example she published a memoir in 1928).
-However, as a Jew in Vienna she didn’t have an easy life during the Nazi governance in Austria.
-She stayed in Vienna until 1942, when she left for good and post-war Vienna ignored her contribution to the development of Austrian sculpture.
+Overnight she rose to fame at the age of 21.
+Despite many links with the monarchy (for example, the Prince of Lichtenstein gave Ries a suite of rooms next to his picture gallery to use as a studio), she also befriended members of the Secession (Klimt invited her to exhibit with the Secessionists at the Paris World’s Fair in 1900).
+Ries knew that as a woman artist she needed publicity and she was very effective at self-promotion (she even published a memoir in 1928).
+However, as a Jew in Vienna she didn’t have an easy life during the Nazi reign in Austria.
+She stayed in Vienna until 1942 when she left for good and post-war Vienna ignored her contribution to the development of Austrian sculpture.